Roll with It (Oasis song): Critical reception

+Legacy and retrospective views

+In a 2019 BBC programme, Noel Gallagher looked back on the 1995 chart race and dismissed both "Roll with It" and Blur's "Country House", suggesting that an earlier pairing ("Cigarettes & Alcohol" versus "Girls & Boys") would have been a fairer contest.
+The Official Charts Company has since described the Blur–Oasis showdown as one of the most famous chart battles in its history, emblematic of the mid-1990s Britpop era.

 Top of the Pops performance

-When Oasis played "Roll with It" on British chart show Top of the Pops on 17 August 1995, they were required to mime the song, and in doing so the Gallagher brothers switched roles with Liam pretending to play guitar and Noel pretending to sing (equipped with Liam's tambourine).
+When Oasis played "Roll with It" on chart show Top of the Pops on 17 August 1995, they were required to mime the song, and in doing so the Gallagher brothers switched roles with Liam pretending to play guitar and Noel pretending to sing (equipped with Liam's tambourine).

 Marketing

 The single artwork features a photograph of the band on the beach at Weston-super-Mare.
 Many potential locations were examined along the Somerset and Avon coastline (Oasis were playing Glastonbury that weekend, so a beach within striking distance of the festival site had to be found).

-Themes

-The song is like several other Oasis songs, such as "Supersonic", in that it preaches the importance of being oneself.

-Uses

-The song had made it back into Oasis' live set-list, being played on their 2009 stadium tour.

-When Manchester City won the FA Cup final in 2011, "Roll with It" was played through the PA of Wembley Stadium.
-It has since been played at the end of most of the home games at the Etihad Stadium.

-The song was used by Team England (Phil Taylor and Adrian Lewis) as their walk-on music at the 2012 PDC World Cup of Darts.